Download The Schlieffen Plan Worksheets

-Those powers were to wield the south and east in the wake of going through unbiased Belgium, transforming into the flanks and back of the solidified French protection along the German outskirts.
-After the crossing of the Somme River (west of Paris) at Abbeville and Chaulnes, the primary body of the Bataillon Carré would swing to draw in the protectors of the French capital, with the Ersatz Korps lending support.
-The group in the middle – including six infantry corps, Landwehr troops and a mounted force division – was about to attack the French at La Feré and Paris, encompassing the capital on the north and east.
+These powers were to wield the south and east in the wake of going through unbiased Belgium, transforming into flanks at the back of the solidified French protection along the German outskirts.
+After crossing the Somme River (west of Paris) at Abbeville and Chaulnes, the primary body of the Bataillon Carré would swing around to draw in the protectors of the French capital, with the Ersatz Korps lending support.
+The group in the middle, including six infantry corps, Landwehr troops and a mounted force division, would attack the French at La Feré and Paris, encompassing the capital on the north and east.
 The third gathering would focus on the right wing of the southernmost region, with eight corps, five hold corps and three Landwehr troops, assisted by two roaming mounted force divisions.

 The last gathering comprised of three mounted force divisions, three infantry corps, two Ersatz Korps and holding corps on the left wing.
-That last gathering was to hinder any French endeavour to counterattack, and it could be withdrawn and transported to the right, if important.
+That last gathering was to hinder any French endeavour to counterattack and it could be withdrawn and transported to the right, if necessary.
 The Upper Rhine to the Swiss outskirts and the Lower Alsace were to be protected via Landwehr units.

 Ratio of Manpower

 The labour proportion was 7:1 from the right to left wing.
-That massive power was to get through at the Metz-Diedenhofen region and to sweep away every French power before it, which swung like a door that had its pivot in the Alsace area.
-Schlieffen worked out a definite timetable that considered every conceivable French reaction to German activities, with specific consideration paid to the gently safeguarded Franco-German outskirt.
-With that arrangement, Schlieffen trusted Germany could vanquish France inside a month and a half and the battle finish with an unequivocal “super Cannae” in the south.
+That massive power was to get through the Metz-Diedenhofen region and to crush every French power before it.
+It acted like a swing door, that had its pivot in the Alsace area.
+Schlieffen worked out a definite timetable that considered every conceivable French reaction to German activities, with specific consideration paid to the gently safeguarded Franco-German outskirts.
+With this arrangem,ent Schlieffen believed that Germany could vanquish France inside a month and a half and the battle finish with an unequivocal "super Cannae" in the south.

 Count Alfred von Schlieffen’s Successor

 The successor of Alfred was Helmuth von Moltke, who took charge as the chief of army staff of the German army in 1906.
-He customised the plan by removing Holland from the countries to be invaded and the Flanders would be the main route.
-Moltke presented certain changes to the plan after holding the command of the army.
+He customised the plan by removing Holland from the countries to be invaded and Flanders would be the main route.
+Moltke presented these changes after taking command of the army.

 Modifications by Helmuth von Moltke to the Schlieffen Plan

-- According to Moltke, Belgium’s army was a very small one, which could not stop German forces from entering France quickly.
+- According to Moltke, Belgium’s small army could not stop German forces from entering France quickly.

 - 36 divisions were ordered to invade Belgium.

-- 8 divisions were saved to stop the Russian army’s advance into the East.
+- 8 divisions were kept to stop the Russian army’s advance into the East.

 On 2 August 1914, the Schlieffen plan was executed when Luxembourg and Belgium were invaded by the German army.
-Somehow, the Belgium army held up the Germans and they were shocked by the quick advancement of the Russian army into East Prussia.
-Not only that, the Germans were also amazed by how fast the British army reached France and Belgium.
+Somehow, the Belgium army held up against the Germans and was shocked by the quick advancement of the Russian army into East Prussia.
+The Germans were also amazed at how quickly the British army reached France and Belgium.

 The First Attack by the French Army on German Forces

-On the morning of 6 September, the German 1st army was attacked by the French 6th army; the entire force was ordered by General Alexander von Kluck to meet up the attack by opening a gap of fifty kilometres between the German 2nd army and the French ones, which was led by General Karl von Bulow.
-This alliance between the three states became the reason for splitting of the German armies when the French 5th army and the British troops advanced.
+On the morning of 6 September, the German 1st army was attacked by the French 6th army. ; The force was ordered by General Alexander von Kluck to meet up to the attack by opening a gap of fifty kilometres between the German 2nd army and the French armies, which were led by General Karl von Bulow.
+This alliance between the three states became the reason for the splitting up of the German armies when the French 5th army and the British troops advanced.
 The Germany forces struggled to break the lines.
-The French 6th army was about to be defeated, although it was saved by using the taxis in Paris to rush the six thousand reserves armed troop to the battle.
+The French 6th army was about to be defeated, but was saved by using the taxis in Paris to rush the six thousand reserve armed troops to the battle.

-He had assumed Belgium would not give much opposition, but the Belgians held up the Germans very much.
+Moltke put the improvised plan into action on 2 August 1914.
+The Schlieffen Plan had been modified by the chief himself.
+This modification made by Helmuth von Moltke was the root cause of the failure of the whole plan as things did not go as planned.
+The Russians sent troops to the border much sooner than expected, which made Moltke release more soldiers, which in turn doomed the plan as he sent less troops to advance than Schlieffen had recommended.
+He had assumed Belgium would not give much opposition, but the Belgians held up the Germans very successfully..
 The aid that was sent to Belgium and France by the British Army arrived much sooner than expected, too, which forced the German troops to back off.
-Moreover, the communication between the troops and officers with the headquarters of the German army was flawed and poor, which was one of the greatest reasons of losing control.
-The plan worked at first, but there were too many flaws in the modifications, which made them lose the battle.
+Moreover, the communication between the troops and officers with the headquarters of the German army was flawed and poor, which was one of the greatest reasons for losing control.
+The plan worked initially but there were too many flaws in the modifications for it to be successful..
 The tables were turned during the Battle of the Marne, where it was very obvious that things were not in Germany’s hands anymore.
-The plan lacked in many ways, which caused the troops to suffer heavy losses on the battleground.
+The plan lacked in many ways which caused the troops to suffer heavy losses on the battleground.
 Over time, many debates have been had about Schlieffen’s purpose with this plan as well as the execution of his plan.

 1999; T. Zuber, 'The Schlieffen Plan Reconsidered' in: War in History